|

 I've been signed up for cryonics for a few years now.
 I wrote up some of the reasoning behind my decision.
 Please let me know what you think of my arguments.

-For Christmas in 1999, I received a digital camera.
-I've really enjoyed using the camera.
 Janet and I were at the Gala at the RSA conference, and one of her co-workers took this picture using my camera.
-(It was much easier to clean up the red-eye and flash reflection on Janet's glasses with the Adobe software that came with the camera than anything I've used before.)

 We went to Año Nuevo in January 2000, and I used the camera with good results there as well.